 Burns Pet Nutrition’s Operations Manager Chris Morris noted;

-“Due to the structure of our previous paper packaging not being recyclable and the requirements to ensure our products are kept as fresh as possible, the improved barrier properties along with recyclability allow Burns to target eliminating the single use of plastic packaging and achieve a sustainable circular economy.
-The improved tighter weave polywoven fabric and new sealing innovation increases puncture resistance making for less damage and wastage to stock.
-All without compromising the super-premium shelf appeal of Burns pet food.As it now is recyclable, albeit not in every county, in my eyes this is a step forward.
-Our new packaging also has possible uses as recycled plastic in park benches, bollards and waste bins.
+“Due to the structure of our previous packaging not being recyclable, and the need to ensure our products are kept as fresh as possible, the improved barrier properties along with recyclability in our new packaging allows Burns to target eliminating single-use plastic packaging and achieve a sustainable circular economy.
+Our new packaging also has possible uses as recycled plastic in park benches, bollards and waste bins.”

 Plastic is a huge problem when it goes to landfill and isn’t recycled.
 It is, however, more environmentally friendly to produce plastic than paper.
 Many local councils already have the facilities to recycle PP5 plastic, but some do not and it is important that the recycling facilities improve in the UK.

 At Burns we take our environmental responsibilities very seriously.
 We are committed to reducing our carbon footprint and continually seeking ways to improve our environmental performance.

 For more information, please see our page on the environment and conservation.

 We see our packaging as an ongoing process, and we will be continuing to search for improved materials.
 We have now made the change to 100% recyclable packaging.
 The next step will be to look at a move towards recycled plastic, this will create a more circular process between the packaging being re-used into new packaging.

 We will however be continuing to research and keep up to date with packaging materials as new technologies become available.